wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 This is the last component.
 You start by creating a `ButtonBox` which just acts like a container over the whole button.
 It is using [TouchableHighlight](https://facebook.github.io/react-native/docs/touchablehighlight) which is a React Native component that will change color when touched.
 The styling is normal except for the underlay color (the color you see when touching) since this needs to be [hacked to work in Styled Components](https://github.com/styled-components/styled-components/issues/149).

 Next, you have `ButtonText` which is a text control. **Install Orbitron-Bold** [from Google Fonts](https://fonts.google.com/?selection.family=Orbitron) for this.
 The color is set using a boolean check (another great feature of Styled Components, full-CSS support).
-Essentially the color will be green if the text is “Go”, and orange otherwise.
+Essentially the color will be green if the text is "Go", and orange otherwise.

 Next, define a function to handle button presses (empty for now), and then export the `Button` component that combines the two.
 Set the `text` attribute on `ButtonText` using the property set on `Button` so that Styled Components can see it when you set the styles.

 Once done, you should see the app render as you saw at the top of this article.

 ## Colors